Electrical Safety and PAT Testing

 PAT Testing Roadshow Details

-As a goodwill gesture to those students in residences who have not been able to get their electrical equipment PAT tested before arrival, the Residences Team are offering a time-limited PAT testing service free-of-charge to ensure you are able to comply fully with your licence agreement.
+As a goodwill gesture to those who haven't been able to have their items PAT tested at home, the Residences team will be offering a limited PAT testing service from Circuit Compliance for free to ensure you are able to comply fully with your licence agreement.

 If you are confused about which appliances need to be tested, it is everything that plugs into the wall, and that is over 12 months old.
 When you attend our PAT Testing Roadshow, remember to bring both the device and the charging lead.